what is nad

 What is NAD+?

-A complete guide to Nicotinamide Adenine Dinucleotide — what it is, what it does in every living cell, why NAD+ levels decline with age, and how NAD+ precursors like NMN relate to it as food supplement ingredients.
+A complete guide to NAD+ — what it is, what it does in every living cell, why NAD+ levels decline with age, sirtuins, NAD+ precursors like NMN and NR, and the published research landscape.

 Science guide.
 Not medical advice.
 Not health claims.